MicrosoftDocs/win32/desktop-src/storage/silo-driver-capabilities.md

 ---
 title: SILO\_DRIVER\_CAPABILITIES structure
 description: This structure is used to specify the capabilities and support for IOCTL redirection of a storage silo driver.
-SILO\_DRIVER\_CAPABILITIES is included in the system buffer of an IOCTL\_EHSTOR\_DRIVER\_REPORT\_CAPABILITIES request. ms.assetid: 'E2CD35A6-0FF2-4ABA-850E-12683C5F0D8D'
+SILO\_DRIVER\_CAPABILITIES is included in the system buffer of an IOCTL\_EHSTOR\_DRIVER\_REPORT\_CAPABILITIES request. ms.assetid: E2CD35A6-0FF2-4ABA-850E-12683C5F0D8D
+keywords:
+- SILO_DRIVER_CAPABILITIES structure Storage Devices
-keywords: ["SILO_DRIVER_CAPABILITIES structure Storage Devices", "PSILO_DRIVER_CAPABILITIES structure pointer Storage Devices"]
+- PSILO_DRIVER_CAPABILITIES structure pointer Storage Devices
 topic_type:
 - apiref
 api_name: